Cancun in July 2026: Weather, Sargassum & Tips

 Holbox~30 min2,000-2,800 MXNClosest point, smaller groups

-Booking in July: Book at least 2 weeks ahead — July is the busiest whale shark month.
-If you’re visiting during a World Cup match weekend, book even further ahead as dock traffic is concentrated.
+Booking in July 2026: Book at least 2 weeks ahead because July is the busiest whale shark month.
+If your dates overlap a Mexico knockout match or a summer holiday weekend, book even earlier so the good operators and early dock slots do not disappear.

 Book a whale shark tour from Cancun on Viator